mleggett25/UFOs/README.md

 The purpose of this project was to create a website that would provide an in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.

 ## Results: How to Perform a Search
-To allow the user to search through the UFO data, I created a container that would allow the user to filter the data based on five criteria: Date, City, State, Country, and Shape.
+To allow the user to search through the UFO data, I created a container in the HTML file that would allow the user to filter the data based on five criteria: Date, City, State, Country, and Shape.

 ```
 <div class="container-fluid">